Prad-R/rainfall_stability_gnn/README.md

         - [hdf5_to_grid_csv.py](code_files/supplementary_files/hdf5_to_grid_csv.py) is a code that takes latitude and longitude ranges along with the output file name as input and then extracts the GSMaP_ISRO data from `.hdf5` format to `.csv` format.
 The code is parallely executated.

+        - [filter_land_points.py](code_files/supplementary_files/filter_land_points.py) is a code that takes the full extracted dataset and then filters to keep only the points that are over Indian landmass.

 - [extracted_gsmap_isro_data](extracted_gsmap_isro_data) contains the `.csv` files extracted from the GSMaP_ISRO dataset.

 - [gsmap_isro](gsmap_isro) is a soft link to the GSMap_ISRO dataset directory present in the HDD.